HIKE FOR GOOD LUNGS. SUPPORT American Lung Association in Memory of Gin Goon

 2/23/2023 - Ken Lloyd Award for Outstanding Member Club from NJNY Trail Conference, posted by Hong Huang

-2022 - 风雨之后见彩虹 An experience of the Gin's Challenge Hike 2022, by JianNing Meng
+2022 - 风雨之后见彩虹 An experience of the Gin's Challenge Hike 2022, article by JianNing Meng

 2/12/2023 - CMC Annual Meeting, photos by Ling Zhou